Galerie Richard

 After his last exhibition in Berlin, The Nelimarkka Foundation in Helsinki has purchased two paintings by William BRADLEY for their collection.

-Noroi IMAI is presenting his work in the show A Turning Point in Postwar Japanese Art – 1974 at the Museum of Modern Art in Japan until November 3.
-Additionally, ARTCOURT Gallery has recently published his book Noroi Imai, Gutai and Later Work.
+Norio IMAI is presenting his work in the show A Turning Point in Postwar Japanese Art – 1974 at the Museum of Modern Art in Japan until November 3.
+Additionally, ARTCOURT Gallery has recently published his book Norio Imai, Gutai and Later Work.

 Art critic Daniel Gauss selected Kyoshi NAKAGAMI’s exhibition at Galerie Richard as one of his favorite gallery shows of 2014.